Agencies Responsible for regulating drones in the Republic of Zambia

 A first aid kit and a fire extinguisher must always be carried with you during a drone flight.

-Notes for Commercial Drone Services operations in Zambia
+Notes for operating Commercial Drone Services in Zambia

 Commercial drone pilots operating in Zambia must possess a ZCAA-issued Remote Pilot License (RPL).
 To get an RPL, the applicant must: